mhusmann/mhping/README.md

 to wait for one time out and not all the others.

 Since the fping tool is available I found no need to invent it by myself.

+Added flag retry to adjust fping with more retries if necessary